Small Business FAQs

 The AFF is a not for profit collaboration with members from a wide variety of sectors, geographical locations and company sizes.
 The AFF relies upon its members ideas and contributions to deliver new product and research.

-We have three very different SMEs involved in the forum; MTM Products Ltd, a manufacturing company, Rufus Leonard, a creative agency and Norman Broadband, an executive search agency.
-To see their case studies and here from their CEOs just click on the company names or to here directly from Ian Greenaway, MTM Products Ltd click on the video link here; MTM Video
+We have three very different SMEs involved in the forum; MTM Products Ltd, a manufacturing company, Rufus Leonard, a creative agency and Norman Broadbent, an executive search agency.
+To hear directly from Ian Greenaway, MTM Products Ltd, click on the video link here; MTM Video

 The Agility Mindset uniquely presents and defines the business value of workforce agility in the UK for the first time.
 Written by Fiona Cannon OBE, one of the UK’s most eminent workplace diversity experts, The Agility Mindset presents an unrivalled wealth of unique...read more